Nabil593/gymx-client/README.md

-# IronPulse — Fitness & Gym Management Platform
+# GymX — Fitness & Gym Management Platform

-IronPulse is a professional-grade Fitness & Gym Management Platform designed to connect fitness enthusiasts with expert trainers.
+GymX is a professional-grade Fitness & Gym Management Platform designed to connect fitness enthusiasts with expert trainers.
 The platform provides a seamless experience for booking classes, engaging in community discussions, and managing fitness journeys with a clean, minimalist, and "pixel-perfect" UI.

 ## 🚀 Live Link
 https://gymx-client.vercel.app/